Those little purchases may seem harmless, but they add up to a dangerous amount.

 If you’ve ever looked at your credit card statement or bank account wondering where the money went, you’re not alone.
 Even high earners can find themselves in debt without realizing how they got there.

 Plastic makes it easy to separate yourself from your spending.
-The average credit card balance in the U.S. is $6,375, up 3 percent from last year, according to a study from credit bureau Experian.
+The average credit card balance in the U.S. is $6,270, according to data from Value Penguin.
 When it comes to controlling spending, some tricks work better than others.

 1. Do a no-spend day challenge